Dencyuman/homebrew-pypi-versions/README.md

 ```

 This command will install the ppv binary to your $GOPATH/bin.
 Make sure this directory is added to your system's PATH to access ppv from anywhere in your terminal.

-### Download Precompiled Binaries
-Alternatively, you can download precompiled binaries from the Releases page of the repository.
-After downloading, place the binary in a directory that's included in your system's PATH.

 ### Using Homebrew (macOS and Linux)
 If you are using Homebrew, you can install ppv with: